ropensci-archive/dvn/README.md

 The Data Deposit API allows users to directly create and modify dataverse listings (studies, metadata, and files), thereby integrating data archiving directly into the R workflow with just a few simple functions.
 The Data Deposit API is built on the [SWORD protocol](http://en.wikipedia.org/wiki/SWORD_%28protocol%29), though not all features are fully supported by the API.

 **dvn** defaults to providing access to the [Harvard Dataverse Network](http://dvn.iq.harvard.edu/), but accommodates any publicly available dataverse.
-This can be changed in each function call or in globally using `options(dvn = 'https://thedata.harvard.edu/dvn/')` for any valid [Dataverse Network](http://thedata.org/book/dataverse-networks-around-world).
+This can be changed in each function call or globally using `options(dvn = 'https://thedata.harvard.edu/dvn/')` for any valid [Dataverse Network](http://thedata.org/book/dataverse-networks-around-world).

 Users interested in downloading metadata from archives other than Dataverse may be interested in Kurt Hornik's [OAIHarvester](http://cran.r-project.org/web/packages/OAIHarvester/index.html), which offers access to any web repository that is compliant with the [Open Archives Initiative](http://www.openarchives.org/) standards.